 - The Company's annual strategic planning cycle is designed to consider the most appropriate actions the Company should take over the longer-term, which will contribute to the Company's success.
 Performance against key strategic metrics are monitored and assessed for appropriateness by the Board, at regular intervals.
 The Company holds an annual strategy day in June at which the Board of Directors reviews and considers the Company's strategic priorities, purpose and parameters.
-The Board fully supports the three core strategic pillars of the 3-5 year plan for the Company and the initiatives under these required to deliver sustainable and profitable growth throughout the pricing cycle. - As part of its responsibility to maintain the success of the Company, the Board completed its annual planning process, which included an annual planning day held in November 2022 at which the Board of Directors considers operational and financial planning matters for the Company.
-The Board of Directors approved the Company's 2023 Financial Plan at its meeting in December 2022 - During the year the Directors have been monitoring the Russia Ukraine conflict closely to identify potential exposures arising out of underwriting but also to investments, operational issues including potential cyber attacks, impacts from sanctions and the Directors have considered expansion or changes to the conflict. - In May 2022, the Board approved its annual Slavery and Human Trafficking Statement pursuant to Section 54 of the UK Modern Slavery Act 2015. - In August 2022, the Board approved the Company's strategic asset allocation for the next three years having reviewed the effects of inflation, increases in global interest rates and economic slowdown on expected returns. - In October 2022, the Board approved the split of the Board Risk and Reserving Committee into separate forums with the establishment of the Board Claims & Reserves Committee and the Board Risk & Compliance Committee.
-The decision was taken on the basis that the split would enable greater focus and oversight of the Risk, Reserving, Compliance and Claims functions and allow more time for questioning and discussion at meetings. - In October 2022, the Board approved the Company's implementation plan for the FCA's new Consumer Duty requirements and the appointment of the Chair of the Board Risk & Compliance Committee as the Consumer Duty Champion for the Company and continues to closely monitor the implementation of the plan. - In December 2022, the Board approved a share issue to its immediate parent XL Bermuda Limited for £87m, to support the capital base of the Company after the impact of Catastrophe losses, investment portfolio and foreign exchange losses.
+The Board fully supports the three core strategic pillars of the 3-5 year plan for the Company and the initiatives under these required to deliver sustainable and profitable growth throughout the pricing cycle. - As part of its responsibility to maintain the success of the Company, the Board completed its annual planning process, which included an annual planning day held in November 2022 at which the Board of Directors considered operational and financial planning matters for the Company.
+The Board of Directors approved the Syndicates' 2023 Business Forecasts at its meeting in September 2022. - During the year the Directors have been monitoring the Russia Ukraine conflict closely to identify potential exposures arising out of underwriting but also to investments, operational issues including potential cyber attacks, impacts from sanctions and the Directors have considered expansion or changes to the conflict. - In May 2022, the Board approved its annual Slavery and Human Trafficking Statement pursuant to Section 54 of the UK Modern Slavery Act 2015. - In June 2022, the Board approved the payment of a distribution in specie of assets with an aggregate value of £84,518,439.30 to its sole shareholder.
+The dividend was satisfied out of the retained earnings of the Company and in accordance with the principles and practices of the Capital Management Policy of the Company, which the directors consider appropriate to the Company. - In October 2022 the Board approved the Company's strategic asset allocation for the next three years having reviewed the effects of inflation, increases in global interest rates and economic slowdown on expected returns. - In October 2022, the Board approved the split of the Board Risk and Reserving Committee into separate forums with the establishment of the Board Claims & Reserves Committee and the Board Risk & Compliance Committee.
+The decision was taken on the basis that the split would enable greater focus and oversight of the Risk, Reserving, Compliance and Claims functions and allow more time for questioning and discussion at meetings. - In October 2022, the Board approved the Company's implementation plan for the FCA's new Consumer Duty requirements and the appointment of the Chair of the Board Risk & Compliance Committee as the Consumer Duty Champion for the Company and continues to closely monitor the implementation of the plan.